curl/curl/docs/INTERNALS.md

    That's taken care of by the `curl_global_init()` call, but if other libs also do it etc there might be reasons for applications to alter that behaviour.

+   We require WinSock version 2.2 and load this version during global init.

  3. The file descriptors for network communication and file operations are not as easily interchangeable as in Unix.